Test Your Dog

 Chapter Test Application

 When the test dates are announced the Director of Testing may begin to accept applications for that test.
 The Director of Testing will not accept any application that is not complete and submitted with the full test fee.
-To apply for a test, please complete this application form and mail along with a check for the appropriate fee to Chip Holcher at 613 Oak Knoll Terrace, Rockville, MD 20850.
+To apply for a test, please complete this application form and mail along with a check payable to NAVHDA Potomac Chapter for the appropriate fee to Jill DeGraff, Director of Testing, at 1703 Surrey Lane NW, Washington DC 20007.

 Tests are filled, and the running order determined, based on the order in which the completed applications are received.
 Once the running order is established it will not be changed except in accordance with NAVHDA rules pertaining to a “bitch in season” or at the Senior Judge’s discretion.
 Bitches in season may be run in NAVHDA tests, but will run last at each phase of testing.
 If an applicant withdraws from a test, an applicant who is on the waiting list will be placed last in the running order.